thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 However, as {{!RFC9525, Section 2}} mandates that the subjectDN not be be used to identify a service, for IoT purposes, an empty SubjectDN avoids all confusion for End Entity certificates.

-Root CA and Subordinate CAs must have a non-null SubjectDN as that value must match the IssuerDN of subordinate certificates.
+Root CA certificates and Subordinate CA certificates MUST have a non-empty SubjectDN, as the value MUST match the DN of the Issuer.

 ### Authority Key Identifier